 I have a passion for resolving business disputes.
 I am deeply involved in conflict management and business dispute resolution from several different perspectives and in several different contexts.
-I am a business litigation lawyer, an Arbitrator, and a Mediator.
-I represent and advocate forcefully for my clients in settlement negotiations, arbitration or mediation proceedings, or court litigation; I also help businesses that have received a subpoena from a governmental agency.
-And I have been teaching ADR Law (Alternative Dispute Resolution) as an Adjunct Professor at St. John's Universith School of Law.
+I am a business dispute resolution lawyer, an Arbitrator, and a Mediator.
+I represent and advocate forcefully for my clients in settlement negotiations, arbitration or mediation proceedings, or related matters; I also help businesses that have received a subpoena from a governmental agency.
+And I have taught ADR Law (Alternative Dispute Resolution) as an Adjunct Professor at St. John's University School of Law.

 Please note: I am licensed to practice law only in New York State.
 My office is located in Nassau County, on Long Island.

 I help entrepreneurs, professionals, and companies who have been stung personally, professionally, and financially by a painful business dispute, often at the hands of a partner, contractor, vendor, associate, or other affiliate.
-My practice is dedicated to resolving clients’ business disputes creatively through arbitration, mediation, or court litigation to achieve success and peace of mind.
+My practice is dedicated to resolving clients’ business disputes creatively through arbitration, mediation, or settlement negotiation to achieve success and peace of mind.

 Some disputes require outright litigation battle to achieve resolution.
 Others are more susceptible to "creative" business dispute resolution.
 This means looking for solutions beyond the obvious.
 It also involves attempting to achieve results that are beneficial or at least palatable for both sides rather than mechanically resorting to bashing each others' heads in (a process that principally benefits the lawyers' pockets) simply because the attorney doesn’t know how to do anything else.
 It also can lead to exploring whether there's a possibility for presently warring parties to work together in future.

-My firm practices primarily in New York State and Federal trial and appellate courts, and before arbitrators and mediators in the New York metropolitan area.
+My firm practices primarily in New York State before arbitrators and mediators in the New York metropolitan area.
 Based on my unique level of experience in Alternative Dispute Resolution (ADR), I provide ADR consultation services to other attorneys.
-I also serve regularly as New York or Long Island local counsel to out-of-state lawyers or companies involved in litigation in this region, respecting and protecting referring professionals' relationships with their clients.
+I also serve regularly as New York or Long Island local counsel to out-of-state lawyers or companies involved in ADR matters in this region, respecting and protecting referring professionals' relationships with their clients.

 My practice background includes clerkship with a federal Magistrate-Judge early in my legal training; service with a significant midtown Manhattan law firm; more than a decade as a partner in a medium-sized, high-quality Nassau County, Long Island law firm; and, since 2000, managing my own firm.

-In addition to my law practice, I devote significant efforts to my service as a professional neutral commercial arbitrator for several major forums and as a private professional neutral commercial mediator.
+In addition to my law practice, I devote significant efforts to my service as a professional neutral commercial arbitrator for several major forums (e.g., AAA, ICDR, Resolute Systems, NCBA Panels) and as a private professional neutral commercial mediator.
 As an arbitrator, I hear and adjudicate business dispute cases, rendering binding Orders and Awards that are legally enforceable in court.
 As a mediator, I facilitate consensual resolution of business disputes, resulting in the parties' written settlement agreement.
 In each of my capacities, I handle conflict management in the context of business dispute resolution.